UPPMAX/naiss_intro_python/docs/sessions/command_line_arguments.md

     ['read_argv.py', 'hello world']
     ```

-### Exercise 2: Read a command-line argument
+## Exercise 2: Read a command-line argument

-!!!- info "Learning outcomes"

-    - Experience `sys.argv` is a list
-    - First experience in working with a list

 `sys.argv` is a list.
 Here we use this list